 The left will use every tool that they have.

-It worked the last time we tried it, but uh, we've noticed that the Republicans did not you know give it back to us as much as we gave it, so I I guess we won't do it again.
+It worked the last time we tried it, but we've noticed that the Republicans did not give it back to us as much as we gave it.

-So I'm in favor of the uh Republicans giving as good as they get, but not because it changes the behavior of the other team.
+So I'm in favor of the Republicans giving as good as they get, but not because it changes the behavior of the other team.

-If they give you a tool by you know justifying it as something that can happen in politics, once they've justified it's something that can happen in politics, then I think the Republicans are just taking players off the table, and they have every right to do that.
+If they give you a tool by justifying it as something that can happen in politics, once they've justified it's something that can happen in politics, then I think the Republicans are just taking players off the table.

-So Comey's the player, not much of a player now, but a little bit.
+Not much of a player now, but a little bit.

-I think Comey might be The easy one, because they can just say, all right, here's a video of him lying.
+I think Comey might be the easy one because they can just say, all right, here's a video of him lying.

 Here's the proof that he lied.